 Skip to main content

-Why Bazel produces the images
+Why Docker produces the images

-We use Bazel for image production for three reasons:
+Unkey uses Docker for image production for three reasons:

-What ships in an image
+What ships in a release image

-Every service image is the same shape:
+Every release service image is the same shape:

 • Distroless base.
 No shell, no busybox, no package manager.
 Attack surface is minimal and the image contains exactly what the service needs to run.
 This is also why container probes have to be HTTP-based; there is no sh to exec.